yorunohikari/Kotoba-Wallpaper-App/README.md

    ```

 2. **Configure settings**:
-   - Adjust the update interval to your preference.
    - Choose your preferred text and background colors.
    - Use the "Update Now" button to immediately see the changes.